retreaver/core-api-docs/source/index.html.md

 # Campaigns

-By configuring a campaign, you can reuse the settings of the campaign when creating numbers.
-Campaigns should be configured before creating numbers.
+By configuring a Campaign, you can reuse the settings of the Campaign when creating Numbers.
+Campaigns should be configured before creating Numbers.

 ## Get all Campaigns